 - sesame seeds

-In a medium bowl, mix together red onion, green onion, soy sauce, honey, sesame oil, garlic, and ginger.
+In a medium bowl, mix together red onion, green onion, coconut aminos, vinegar, sesame oil, optional sweetener, garlic, and ginger.
 Set aside.

 - Remove bones and skin from your salmon, if any, and cut the fish into 3/4 inch chunks.